 There are three remote panels available for the Mass Combi.
 The Inverter Charger Control (ICC) panel and the AC Power Control (APC) panel are specially designed for the Mass Combi.
 The Mass Inverter Charger Control (MICC) is a universal panel.
-However, it is not possible to connect all three panels at the same time: you can either use the combination of ICC and APC or the Masterlink MICC panel only.

 The remote panels are connected to the Mass Combi via a modular communication cable with two RJ 12 connectors.
 The maximum length of communication cable should not exceed 15m/49ft.
-The cables are available in the following length:
+See chapter 10 for ordering information.